Chicago Sky: Media coverage

-Currently, Sky games are broadcast locally in Chicago on WMEU-CD and WCIU-TV.
-Select Games are available on Marquee Sports Network.
-2022 Marquee TV Schedule Select games are also broadcast in South Bend on WMYS-LD.
-Select games are broadcast nationally on ESPN or NBA TV.
-Broadcasters for the Sky games are Lisa Byington and Stephen Bardo.
+Chicago Sky games are broadcast locally in an exclusive agreement with Independent Station WCIU-TV.
+Local broadcasters for the Sky games are Lisa Byington and Stephen Bardo.
+Select games are broadcast nationally on ABC(WLS-TV), ESPN, CBS(WBBM-TV), CBS Sports Network, Ion(WCPX-TV) or NBA TV.

 The Sky was on radio for two seasons on WVON-AM 1690 with Les Grobstein on play-by-play and Tajua Catchings (whose sister Tamika Catchings is a star with the Indiana Fever) handling color.
 After 2008, WVON did not carry games any longer over a financial disagreement, and the Sky has not been on radio since.
-Their Home game only were carried on line during the 2008 season, but no Radio type play by play has been on since.
+The radio broadcast of their home games were online during the 2008 season, but never since.

-All games (excluding blackout games, which are available on ESPN3.com) are broadcast to the WNBA LiveAccess game feeds on the league website.
-Furthermore, some Sky games are broadcast nationally on ESPN, ESPN2 and ABC.
-The WNBA has reached an eight-year agreement with ESPN, which will pay right fees to the Sky, as well as other teams in the league.